jmagman/flutter-wiki/Triage.md

   * `in triage`: You are presently looking at an issue and trying to determine what other labels you should give it.
   * `assigned for triage`: The issue is assigned to a domain expert for further triage.
   * `has reproducible steps`: The issue has a reproducible case or test, Flutter doctor output, and usable stack traces if appropriate.
 It is actionable in the sense that it can be routed to a domain team for action.
+  * `needs repro info`: We need more reproduction steps in order to be able to act on this issue.
   * `passed first triage`: The issue has been reviewed by first-level triage and identified as valid but there are no reproducible steps (e.g. production crashes, proposals, and feature requests).
   * `passed secondary triage`: The issue has been examined by at least one of the triage teams and has been given an appropriate team label for further action.
   * `will need additional triage`: Assign this if you don't know how to route it to a team.